 - help you access a carers assessment

-- meet you (at a place and time convenient for you) to talk about your support needs and agree a plan to best meet these needs
+- talk to you about the support you need and help make a plan to meet these needs

 Support available for discussing end-of-life care

-A resource pack is available to help patients, their carers and families, and professionals have conversations about their future wishes and to record these in the form of an advanced care plan.
+A resource pack is available to help patients, their carers / families and professionals have conversations about their future wishes and to record these in the form of an advanced care plan.
 This has been created to help people have what can be quite a difficult conversation in a supportive and compassionate way.

 Recording future wishes can be empowering and a way for people to feel more in control when the future seems uncertain.
 If at a future time, the person is no longer able to make their wishes known, they will have the assurance that their wishes will still be heard.